I am back in the South Arm Multi Cultural Community Kitchen led by Minoo.

 The rice did not turn out as black as those Nanzaro had in Costa Rica.
 I used a mixture of chicken broth and the liquid from cooking the black beans to cook the rice.
 Perhaps I should use only the cooking liquid from the beans to gives the rice more colour.

-- 1 pound of dried black beans (or use canned ones for simplicity)
+- 1 pound of dried black beans, soak in water overnight (or use canned ones for simplicity)

 - a small bunch of cilantro, chopped